yonis-savary/sharp-php/Docs/logic/rendering.md

 # 🖌️ View Rendering

-Sharp's philosophy on views is

-> PHP is a template engine, we don't need to add a template engine in top of another
+PHP is a template engine, we don't need to add a template engine in top of another one

 Rendering can be made through simple PHP files with `<?php` and `<?=`